-Three areas of development are required to construct a simulator;
+Three areas of development are required to construct a process simulator;

 1. the simulator framework,